kevinburke/public-comments/water-usage.md

 (All numbers are from 2010 USGS)

-click 'Download the Data' here https://ca.water.usgs.gov/water_use/2010-california-water-use.html
+click 'Download the Data' here: https://ca.water.usgs.gov/water_use/2010-california-water-use.html

+The spreadsheet is also checked in to this repo.
+Divide "PS-Wtotl" by "TP-TotPop" to get per-county water usage